ghani35/Experimental-Robotics-Project-1/README.md

 1. Clone the repository in your work_space `git clone https://github.com/ghani35/Experimental-robotics-Ass1.git`
 2. go to `/root/your_work_space/src/assignment/parameters`, open `parameters.yaml` file
 3. Change the path to `path = '/root/your_work_space/src/assignment/src/topological_map.owl'`
-5. (optionl!)
+5. (optional!)
 Change the other parameters if you want to test some relevent parts of the code
 6. If you do not have [smach_package](http://wiki.ros.org/smach/Tutorials/Getting%20Started), run this command:
  `sudo apt-get install ros-noetic-smach-ros`
 6. If you do not have armor installed, follow this git hub repository